 WhatsApp, WeChat and Facebook Messenger Apps – Global Messenger Usage, Penetration and Statistics

-The latest messaging app usage statistics show that WhatsApp and Facebook Messenger have 1.6 billion users worldwide, and WeChat is just behind — it recently hit the 1 billion mark.
+The latest messaging app usage statistics show that WhatsApp has 1.6billion users wordlwide and Facebook Messenger 1.3, WeChat is just behind — it recently hit the 1 billion mark.
 Here you can find out all about the worldwide messaging app usage.
 We have user demographics and usage statistics for fourteen different countries and regions, with handy infographics.
 We continuously add countries, messaging apps, and updated usage statistics to this article – so check back in a few months for the latest numbers!

 Active users of the top Social Networks and top Messaging App worldwide